oleg1995petrov/devops-andersen-training/HW 1/README.md

 in a structured form.

 `Sep 20, 2021`
+Today I've got acquainted with an IaaC concept and the most famous and popular cloud providers that allow to use them for infrastructure building.
+Also, I've refactored and optimized the script.
+[homework 5][hw5]

+`Sep 21, 2021`
+Today I've registered at Amazon cloud and started to practice with it services.

+`Sep 22, 2021`
+Today I've got acquainted with Terraform and plunged deeper into Amazon cloud services.

+`Sep 23, 2021`
+Today I'va practiced with terraform and Github, Amazon providers.
+I've done several simple tasks.

+`Sep 24, 2021`
+Today I've learned terraform syntax, functions.

+`Sep 25, 2021`
-Today I've refactored and optimized the script.
-Also, I continue to learn the Go language.
+Today I've worked with Terraform and AWS.
+I've written several basic resources, deployed infrastructure, and destroy it.
+I'll continue to learn terraform and AWS cloud to pass the exam.

 [flask_app]: https://github.com/oleg1995petrov/flask-app-for-devops-course
 [hw2]: https://github.com/oleg1995petrov/devops-andersen-training/tree/master/HW%202